 - MATLAB Coder™ for generating C code from the MATLAB simulation

 - Simulink™ for executing the Simulink version of the example

 Adaptive system identification is one of the main applications of adaptive filtering.
 This example showcases system identification using an RLS filter.
 The example's workflow is depicted below:

 The unknown system is modeled by a lowpass FIR filter.
 The same input is fed to the FIR and RLS filters.
 The desired signal is the output of the unidentified system.
 The estimated weights of the RLS filter therefore converges to the coefficients of the FIR filter.
-The input signal and the output signals of the unknown and estimated systems are passed to a transfer function estimator.
-The desired and estimated frequency transfer functions are then visualized on a scope.
+The coefficients of the RLS filter and FIR filter are used by the dynamic filter visualizer to visualize the desired and estimated frequency response.
 The learning curve of the RLS filter (the plot of the mean square error (MSE) of the filter versus time) is also visualized.

 Tunable FIR Filter

 The lowpass FIR filter used in this example is modeled using a dsp.VariableBandwidthFIRFilter System object.
 This object allows you to tune the filter's cutoff frequency while preserving the FIR structure.
 Tuning is achieved by multiplying each filter coefficient by a factor proportional to the current and desired cutoff frequencies.
 For more information on this object, type help dsp.VariableBandwidthFIRFilter.